mmolerous/Risk-Scores/README.md

-Repository Risk.Scores contains the code for the approach proposed by C. Molero-Río and C. D'Ambrosio in "Optimal risk scores for continuous predictors" to be appear in Lecture Notes of Computer Science as part of the proceedings of LOD conference.
+Repository Risk-Scores contains the code for the approach proposed by C. Molero-Río and C. D'Ambrosio in "Optimal risk scores for continuous predictors" to be appeared in Lecture Notes of Computer Science as part of the proceedings of LOD conference.

 All the files in this repository can be run in Python 3.11, and require BONMIN 1.8.9